 Look to this home-décor stalwart for just the right accent

-You can’t blame the furniture retailer Bella Casa (223 NW 9th Ave, 503-222-5337, bellacasa.net) for breaking out the bubbly.
-Richard Codanti, the store’s owner, has a lot to celebrate at the moment.
-2018 marks Bella Casa’s 20th anniversary.
-And Codanti’s new home-accessories store, Curate (901A N Davis St, 503-241-2393, curatehome.net), is thriving next door.
+You can’t blame Richard Codanti, of the furniture retailer Bella Casa (223 NW 9th Ave, 503-222-5337, bellacasa.net) for breaking out the bubbly.
+The store’s owner has had a lot to celebrate in 2018.
+Although he’s in the process of closing Bella Casa following a 20-year run, he’ll continue to sell stylish home goods and accessories at the newer—and neighboring—sister store, Curate (901A N Davis St, 503-241-2393, curatehome.net), which is thriving.
 To top it off, the design king just bagged his fifth international ARTS award in Dallas for outstanding retail of home accents.

 “Things happen for a reason,” Codanti smiles.

-Stop by and it’s easy to see why Bella Casa is doing so well and earning such kudos.
-The pink-velvet couches, soft-white fur ottomans, and swanky gold midcentury pendant lamps at Bella Casa point to a designer with an eye for the luxurious and unusual.
+If you’d been a regular at Bella Casa, it was easy to see why the store earned such kudos.
+The pink-velvet couches, soft-white fur ottomans, and swanky gold midcentury pendant lamps point to a designer with an eye for the luxurious and unusual.
 A mammoth wall of fabric swatches shares a design consultation space with binder after binder of furniture customization options—and a handy mini bar for customers who need a bit of refreshment from decision fatigue.
 Next door at Curate, the glittering jewelry, fuzzy pillows, exotic knickknacks, and heavenly scented candles help seal the deal.